List icon Contents

 * 3. Embedding the browser into SWT via [BrowserView].

-* 4. Loading the "https://html5test.teamdev.com" web site.
+* 4. Loading the "https://html5test.teamdev.com" website.

 */